 • Charging

-If you’re heading across the country in your EV this summer, an EV route planner app will help you plan charging stops along your route.
+If you’re heading out in your EV, an EV route planner app will help you plan charging stops along your route.
 With so many different journey planning tools available for electric car drivers, which is the best?
-Back in 2022 we did some of the work for you, testing the top apps and tools – and now we’ve done it all again a year later to keep you up-to-date this summer holiday season.
+Back in 2022 we started testing the top apps and tools – and we’ve just done it all again to keep you up-to-date.

 How do I plan a trip with my electric car?